 6. Machine Learning in eLearning

 Machine learning is a field of computer science that gives computers the capacity to learn without being directly programmed.
-There is a range of benefits that Machine Learning can offer to online learners, as well as organizations that invest in LMS platforms.
+There is a range of benefits that Machine Learning can offer to online learners, as well as organizations that invest in LMS platforms, such as Moodle or Blackboard.
 First of all, Machine Learning has the ability to offer more custom eLearning solutions based on the learner’s past performance and learning goals.
 Secondly, it enables efficient resource allocation since online learners receive the exact eLearning resources they require in order to fill knowledge gaps and accomplish their learning goals.

 For a company wishing to start using machine learning in eLearning, the main goal should be assembling a team of developers capable to write scripts for machine learning.